 Season: Year Around (many areas of the park are not accessible during the winter)

 Rocky Mountain National Park is a varied, gorgeous, and memorable landscape for an elopement.
-It is also extremely popular, and you’ll want to ensure you’ve attained the correct permits and choose a date or time when fewer people are crowding the popular viewpoints.
-The park limits the amount of ceremonies to 6 per day, so spots tend to book up quickly.
+It is also extremely popular!
+It’s important that you obtain the correct permits and choose a date or time when fewer people are crowding the popular viewpoints.
+The park has permit limits in place, so spots tend to book up quickly.
 Do not wait to obtain your permit if you plan to elope here!

 2.)
 Great Sand Dunes National Park